Choi-syoon/line_detection/README.md

 * Gaussian Filter - line detection responds sensitively of the noise. therefore, need to filltering of the noise.
 Gaussian Fillter is commonly-used on line detection.

-* Canny Edge Detection -
+* Canny Edge Detection - in earnest, detection lane of though the Canny Edge Detection

+* ROI Canny - Based ROI area, detection of lane from the Canny Edge Detection section.

+* Find & Draw Contours - using `cv2.findContours`, `cv2.drawContours` functions, find contours of lane, and draw contours on the frame.

 > ## Trouble Shooting